herosdevices.hardware.ids.peak_camera

 ATTRS{idVendor}=="1409", MODE="666"

-The vendor library must be obtained from the [official website](https://en.ids-imaging.com/download-peak.html).
-Download the IDS peak archive file, unpack it at move the content of idspeak/ids/cti/ to a place where the user running the driver can access it.
-This path then needs to be specified via the lib_path argument (see example below)
+The vendor library must be obtained from the official website.
+Download the IDS peak archive file, unpack it at move the content of lib/ids/cti/ to a place where the user running the driver can access it.
+This path then needs to be specified via the lib_path argument (/opt/idspeak/ids/cti/ in the example below).
+If you install the full ids peak software via the installer, lib_path is /usr/lib/ids/cti/.

 Note